piers-sinclair/pierssinclair.github.io/_posts/2024-07-07-System-Design-in-Azure-for-clients-chat-app.md

 We can also isolate our chat app from the main website API using an Azure Function.
 This will make the chat app scaling more robust because the usage requirements are likely to be different to the social media app.

+Finally, you might have noticed that the client is already using Azure Front Door as a load balancer.
+This won't work for the chat functionality because Azure Front Door doesn't support web socket.
+Instead, we can use Application Gateway which [does support web socket](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-websocket)

 ![Starting architecture of the client's chat app](/assets/diagrams/2024-07-07-System-Design-in-Azure-for-clients-chat-app/2.png)\
 **Figure: Starting architecture of the client's chat app**